 Root Insurance ratings, reviews, customer satisfaction and complaints

-The Better Business Bureau gives Root an A+ rating.
+The Better Business Bureau gives Root an A+ rating but there are 138 customer reviews primarily consisting of complaints.
 Most complaints filed with the BBB against Root center on rate increases without notice or discernible reasons.
+Some customers report that Root is reluctant to pay out claims.
 Other customers point to failures in the Root app, claiming that the technology cannot distinguish when a user is a driver or passenger (though Root refutes this).
 One Root insurance review claimed her Root driving score drastically dropped after riding in a rideshare vehicle.

 Though S&P hasn’t officially given Root a rating, it has taken notice of it.
 A report by S&P Global states that Root still has a long road ahead of it before it can reach true profitability, but that it is presently “growing like a weed” in many states.
 For now, S&P says that Root is adequately capitalized and that it has made several smart decisions recently to scale back that will help its growth and longevity in the years ahead.
 Expect a formal grade in the not-so-distant future from S&P as Root continues to grow.

 Lastly, overall Root insurance reviews for the app are good.
-On the Apple store it has 4.7 out of 5 stars with 37K votes.
-On Google, 25,276 votes have given Root an average rating 4.⅗.
+On the Apple store it has 4.7 out of 5 stars with almost 44K votes.
+On Google, 30,000 votes have given Root an average rating of 3.8 out of 5.

-Though these are officially app reviews, they shouldn’t be taken lightly as Root is an app-based company.
+Though these are officially Root Insurance reviews for the app, they shouldn’t be taken lightly as Root is an app-based company.
 All customer feedback about the app is ultimately feedback about the company itself.

 Reasons Root Insurance is a great option